getgrav/grav-learn/pages/17/01.basics/02.requirements/doc.md

 If you run the [Git](https://git-scm.com/) distributed version control system on your development and server environments, you can set up a simple workflow via a hosted Git service like [Github](https://github.com) or [GitLab](https://about.gitlab.com/).
 This is slightly more work to set up, but provides a cleaner, more robust workflow that takes care of backups for you.
 Try this only if you are comfortable with Git and its client tools.

+> [!NOTE]
-!!!
-We provide more details about using Git in your workflow later under [Deploying with Git](/17/webservers-hosting/deploying-with-git) section in the [Web Servers & Hosting chapter](/17/webservers-hosting).
+> We provide more details about using Git in your workflow later under [Deploying with Git](/17/webservers-hosting/deploying-with-git) section in the [Web Servers & Hosting chapter](/17/webservers-hosting).